Board of directors

 Manish joined the World Resources Institute (WRI) as its executive vice president and managing director in June 2007.
 His interests and expertise are in international development with a particular focus on rural poverty and natural resources.
 Previously, he was the executive director of the nonprofit Bank Information Center (BIC), whose mission is to protect rights and promote sustainability in the projects and policies of international financial institutions.
 He has also served as a senior economist and task team leader at the World Bank.
 His experience in international development also includes advisory roles at Seva Mandir (a leading grassroots nonprofit in India) and Women’s World Banking (a microfinance support organization).
 Earlier, he worked as a strategy consultant for McKinsey & Company in the financial services and technology industries.
 Manish received graduate degrees in business and international development from Harvard University and an undergraduate degree in engineering from MIT.

-Tony has been director of the Graduate School of Geography and Higgins Professor of Environment and Society at Clark University since 2010.
+Tony is Australian Laureate Fellow at the University of Melbourne, and Higgins Professor of Environment and Society at Clark University where he also served as Director of the Graduate School of Geography from 2010-17.
 Prior to that he was a professor at the University of Manchester and held academic positions at Cambridge University and the University of Colorado at Boulder.
 He has also been a social scientist at the World Bank on two separate occasions, and a research fellow at the Overseas Development Institute and the International Institute for Environment and Development.
 He has worked in the Andean countries since the late 1980s on issues of agriculture and rural development, farmer and indigenous organization, and the relationships between extractive industries, livelihoods and socio-environmental conflicts.
 He has also worked in El Salvador and Indonesia.
 Tony is an elected fellow of the National Academy of Sciences and the American Academy of Arts and Sciences, has received distinguished scholarship honors from the Association of American Geographers and has been a Guggenheim Fellow and a fellow at the Center for Advanced Studies in the Behavioral Sciences.
 He is a graduate of Cambridge University and Clark University

 Latanya is the Executive Director of Planned Parenthood Global, the international arm of Planned Parenthood Federation of America.
 She previously worked for eight years as a human rights officer for the United Nations Children's Fund (UNICEF) and for ten years with the United States Agency for International Development (USAID).
 Latanya served as a delegate to the Fourth World Conference on Women in Beijing in 1995 and continues to fight for the human rights of women.
 She has received many honors and awards, including two Esteemed Meritorious Honor Awards from the U.S. government and the highest honor in civil service, the Superior Honor Award, from the U.S. State Department.
 Latanya was one of 30 Foreign Service Officers honored with the Colin Powell Fellowship by then-Secretary of State Condoleezza Rice.
 She currently serves as Board of Director at Oxfam America, CHANGE, and Inwood House.
 Ms. Frett is a Woodrow Wilson Fellow and author of four U.N. human rights reports and manuals.
 She is a Returned Peace Corps Volunteer and Alum of ICAP.
 She holds a bachelor of arts in government and politics, a master's in public policy, and a JD from the University of Maryland.